Orange-OpenSource/a11y-guidelines/src/en/articles/accessible-name.md

 ---
 title: "The accessible name in HTML"
-abstract: "Accessible name, what's and his link with Assistive Technology"
+abstract: "Accessible name, what is it and his link with Assistive Technologies"
 date: "2019-02-20"
 tags:
   - web